 The minimal setting's results were 1mm of pre-travel and 34g of force, which might be too sensitive for some.
 The maximum setting's results were 3.8mm of pre-travel, with 50g of force needed.

 The typing experience on the SteelSeries Apex Pro is great, especially thanks to the fact you can set your preferred actuation point.
 This can prevent typos efficiently once you find the right settings for you.
 The keys feel stable when typing, although some people may not like the soft finish of the keys Also, note that the Omipoint switches are linear and don't provide great tactile feedback.
+If you prefer a simple keyboard with outstanding typing quality, check out the IBM Model M.

 Since there's no bump in the pressing of the keys, the SteelSeries Apex Pro isn't very loud or clicky.
 You should be able to use this mechanical keyboard in an office environment without bothering colleagues around you.